You may have heard of THC, but have you heard of THCV?

 A 2010 study published in the British Journal of Pharmacology found that THCV decreased inflammation and inflammatory pain in mice.
 This study found that THCV’s anti-inflammatory effects likely occurred through its interaction with the cannabinoid receptors CB1 and CB2.

-If the research has convinced you to add THCV to your routine, you can either purchase a THCV extract, or look for cannabis strains high in THCV.
-Strains containing high THCV levels tend to be African Sativa strains, so look for these first.
+While there is an abundance of CBD products on the market, that’s not the case for lesser-known cannabinoids like THCV.
+If the research has convinced you to add THCV to your routine, you can either purchase a THCV extract or look for cannabis strains high in THCV.
+Strains containing high THCV levels tend to be African sativa strains, so look for these first.

 It can be easy to confuse THCV for THC, but a quick look at the research tells you that THCV deserves its own spotlight.
 Containing a range of therapeutic benefits, this cannabinoid may reduce inflammation, help reduce blood sugar levels, and even stimulate bone growth.